ehavrilla/ehavrilla/README.md

 - 👋 Hi, I’m @ehavrilla
-- 👀 I’m interested in HTML, CSS & Javascript
+- 👀 I’m interested in Python, SQL & Excel
-- 🌱 I’m currently learning HTML, CSS & Javascript
+- 🌱 I’m currently learning Excel

 <!---
 ehavrilla/ehavrilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.